informatics-isi-edu/ermrestjs/docs/user-docs/markdown-formatting.md

 This is not part of commonMark specification and it will result in a [block](#inline-vs-block).
 You have to follow the syntax completely (notice the newline in the closing tag).
 Some best practices for creating responsive or specifically sized iframes are as follows:
  - For specific iframe display dimensions, specify iframe width and iframe height using `width` and `height`.
- - To expand the iframe width to browser width, define `min-width` on the iframe as part of the `style` and attach the `chaise-fill-available` class.
+ - To expand the iframe width to browser width, define `min-width` on the iframe as part of the `style` and attach the `chaise-autofill` class.
-   - `chaise-fill-available` will set the appropriate values for height and width based on the user's browser, `-moz-available` and `-webkit-fill-available`.
+   - `chaise-autofill` will set the appropriate values for height and width based on the user's browser, `-moz-available` and `-webkit-fill-available`.
    - Also defining `max-height` on the iframe will limit the responsiveness from continually stretching the iframe (and cell) to a height larger than the defined max height.
    - If browser width is less than the cell's width (or max width), a scrollbar will be present in the cell itself to scroll left/right to see the rest of the content.
  - For iframes that are accompanied by a potentially long caption, define `min-height` on the iframe to ensure the cell resizes to fit all of the caption and the iframe.